akshell/docs/ref/ak/url.rst

 .. exception:: ReverseError

    Failed to reconstruct a request path.
-Subclass of :exc:`BaseError`.
 Thrown by the :func:`reverse` function.